boroda74/TagTools/README.md

 - "Advanced Search and Replace" works only with regular expressions.
 - "Advanced Search and Replace" has savable/customizable presets.
-- You can choose, which "Advanced Search and Replace" presets to automatically apply if any tag is changed and/or if new tracks are added to library/inbox.
+- You can choose, which "Advanced Search and Replace" presets to automatically execute if any tag is changed and/or if new tracks are added to library/inbox.
 - "Advanced Search and Replace" can search in one tag and make replacement in another tag.
 - Single "Advanced Search and Replace" preset can make up to 5 subsequent replacements.